Pyleks/Milestone-Project-3/README.md

 #### Recipe Page(author, and Logged in)
 - Visiting recipe page as author, expecting to see delete button and update button in red and blue.
 - Clicking update button redirect user to update page correctly.
-- Clicking delete button, delete the recipe and redirect user to main page
+- Clicking delete button, delete the recipe and redirect user to main page.
-- Attempting to rate my own submission provides feedback "You can't rate your own submission"
+- Attempting to rate my own submission provides feedback "You can't rate your own submission".

 #### User Portal(only accessible when logged in)
 - Visiting user portal, expecting to see "Your Public Recipes" and "Waiting Approval"
-- Expanding "Your Public Recipes" displays all recipes the user have posted with the option to delete any of them
+- Expanding "Your Public Recipes" displays all recipes the user have posted with the option to delete any of them.
 - Expanding "Waiting Approval" shows all recipes added, but have not yet been approved with the option to delete it.
 - Clicking delete in "Your Public Recipes" removes the recipe from the database.
-(Bug user get redirected to main page)
+(Bug user get redirected to main page).
 - Clicking delete in "Waiting Approval" removes the recipe from the database.
-(Bug user get redirected to main page)
+(Bug user get redirected to main page).

 #### Admin Portal(only accessible when logged in as Administrator)
-- Visiting admin portal, expecting to see "Waiting Approval" and users
+- Visiting admin portal, expecting to see "Waiting Approval" and users.
-- Expecting to see the number of new recipes added and waiting for approval
+- Expecting to see the number of new recipes added and waiting for approval.
-- Expanding Waiting Approval, to see all the recipe details and approve and delete button.
+- Expanding waiting approval, to see all the recipe details and approve and delete button.
 - Clicking Approve will transfer the recipe into the recipe main page.
 - Clicking delete will remove the recipe from database.
 - Expanding Users, will see all user names and emails + the option to delete the user.